 Everyone knows about humidors, but few know how complex they can be.
 Even though they come in different sizes & are built with different materials, the same criteria must be met.
 On top of keeping cigars from drying out, humidors must also repel tobacco beetles.
 When picking a humidor, there are more options than you think.
 Each type of humidor has its strongpoints which are highlighted in the price.

-As you browse through different humidor brands, you will quickly realize that Spanish Cedar reigns supreme.
 Pretty much every high end humidor will feature this exotic wood.
 This is due to the many favorable characteristics of Spanish Cedar.
-On top of looking elegant, it naturally prevents tobacco beetles from boring into your cigars.
+On top of looking elegant, it naturally prevents tobacco beetles from boring into your cigars, thereby increasing how long your cigars last.
 The strong odor emitted by Spanish Cedar creates an unfavorable environment for tobacco beetles.

 It’s also the most effective wood for helping regulate the temperature & humidity levels of your cigars.
 This unmatched regulation helps prevent cigars from losing their tastes over time.
 So if you want your cigars to stay pungent, you can’t go wrong with Spanish Cedar.

 Even though Spanish Cedar is the most effective wood for humidors, it’s far from perfect.
 Despite what the name implies, Spanish Cedar isn’t produced in Spain.
 Each plank is imported from Brazil & other parts of the Amazon rain forest.
 This leads to the biggest downside of Spanish Cedar, the price.
 Extracting this precious wood out of the rainforest & getting it to the factory comes at a cost.
 On top of nearly doubling the price of the humi, it can also fund illegal logging in the Amazon rainforest.
 That being said, it’s still the best choice if your budget allows.